Skip to content

 Overview

-• You will learn to prepare a supervised research thesis which builds a foundation for further study into the Master of Research or a PhD, and enhance your personal, cultural, creative and intellectual skills in analysis and communication to give you an edge in a competitive job market.
+• This qualification prepares you for advancement in a professional career or for progression to higher degree academic research, such as the Master of Research or a PhD.
+It can also enhance your personal, cultural, creative and intellectual skills in analysis and communication to give you an edge in a competitive job market.

 • UniSQ offers supervision in the following disciplines in Bachelor of Arts (Honours):